tseemann/mlst/README.md

 * the ST (sequence type)
 * the allele IDs

-You can give it multiple files at once, and they can be in FASTA or GenBank format, and even compressed with gzip, bzip2 or zip.
+You can give it multiple files at once, and they can be in FASTA/GenBank/EMBL format, and even compressed with gzip, bzip2 or zip.

 ```
 % mlst genomes/*